 |Ice cover from the Wisconsinan Glaciation (courtesy ISU G.S.)|

 20,000 years ago a large majority of Ohio was covered by a massive, mile thick sheet of ice known as the Wisconsin glacier.
 This enormous extension of the North American Laurentide ice sheet moved south as the climate cooled and drastically changed the shape and appearance of the land as it inched along.
 I can't even begin to think what it must have been like for the prehistoric Homo sapien who saw this unfathomable sight firsthand.
 The climate then began to gradually warm around 10,000 years ago and slowly but surely the ice sheet shrunk back further to the north, leaving behind a flat and largely barren Ohio for nature to reclaim.
 Pre-Wisconsinan glaciated Ohio looked nothing like it does today.
-Lake Erie and the Ohio River were merely shadows of their current selves; rivers by the names of Teays and Erigan ruled the scene with countless forgotten tributaries.
+Lake Erie and the Ohio River were merely shadows of their current selves; a river by the name of Teays ruled the scene with countless forgotten tributaries.
 Evidence of these primordial rivers are now buried under hundreds of feet of glacial till as ancient valleys, forever lost to the past.
-When you stand on a piece of exposed bedrock in flat Miami county today, you could be standing on top of an ancient mountain overlooking a valley since filled by the previous glaciers debris.
+When you stand on a piece of exposed bedrock in flat Miami county today, you could be standing on top of an ancient hill overlooking a valley since filled by the previous glaciers debris.
 Those buried extinct river valleys now act as our aquifers as the glacial till comprised of pebbles, rocks and sand is saturated with ground water and naturally filtered.
 In due time these forces will come back and re-shape our state once more.
 After the glacier receded the immense amounts of melt water began to carve out the new landscape, creating today's rivers, valleys and kettle ponds.
 A new Ohio was born.
 Deciduous forests began to creep northward again from their refuge in the Appalachian Mountains.
 Millennia of isolation allowed numerous plant and animal species to evolve and thrive in this still lush and warm environment.
 This is a large reason why the forests and ecosystems of the Appalachians, especially the Smoky Mountains, are so world-renowned for their biodiversity.

 |Teays River pre-glacial watershed (courtesy Emporia State University)|